thedevdojo/static/README.md

 ### 1. Page-based Routing

-Adding a new route is as simple as adding a new file to the `pages` directory.
-Each file corresponds to a route on your website.
+Each file within the `pages` directory corresponds to a route on your website.
+With a structure like this:

 ```
 pages